alnguyen/js-parser/README.md

   1. Move the parser form into it's own component
   1. Have prop types inform the parser form
   1. Store state in App container and pass into prop types for parser form
-1. Error handling
-  1. So we don't have to use try/catch blocks
+  1. Allow parser to have internal state to share the parsed input instead of re-parsing every eval

 **UI**